isomerpages/moe-queenswaysec/_current-and-prospective-stu/Direct School Admission.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>have represented their school in the SYF, and/or have participated in
+<p>have represented their school in the SYF, and / or have participated in
 the performing arts with external organisations and</p>
 </li>
 <li>